mouseless/json-concepts/spec/02-quantifiers/01-exactly-one.md

 Error message should contain the missing literal;

-`ERROR: 'greeting.service.json' is not valid, 'response' literal is missing.`
+`ERROR: 'greeting.service.json' is not valid, 'response' is missing.`

 ## Null Variables